Skip to main content

 5

-Picking based on features you will use in 2 years - Buy for your size today.
+Picking based on features you'll use in 2 years: Buy for your size today.
 Most platforms let you upgrade tiers.
 Paying for enterprise features you do not need wastes money and adds complexity.

 6

-Forgetting employee adoption - The fanciest HR platform is useless if employees do not use it.
-BambooHR and Gusto win on adoption because employees actually enjoy the UX.
+Forgetting employee adoption: The fanciest HR platform is useless if employees do not use it.
+BambooHR and Gusto win on adoption because employees enjoy the UX.
 Ask for employee-facing demos, not just admin demos.

 Final Verdict